 Injuries can never be avoided; however, a proper volleyball training program that includes weight training can help reduce these injuries.
 According to sports medicine specialist, Dr. David Geier the most common injuries he sees in his volleyball athletes are ankle sprains, patellar tendinitis (jumpers knee), ACL injuries (knee injury), finger injury, shoulder injury and lower back pain (1).
 Most of these injuries are due to over use of the specific tendon and ligament, lack of strength in the athlete, as well as the athlete over playing and not taking an off season from the sport.

-Any physical preparation training program for volleyball athletes should be started by applying these five principles of training to keep the athlete healthy, robust and ensure volleyball performance improvement.
+Any physical preparation for a volleyball athlete training program should be started by applying these five principles of training to keep the athlete healthy, robust and ensure volleyball performance improvement.
 These 5 principles are very important for beginner volleyball athletes seeking to stay on court for the long term because they help to build a good base for specific volleyball training later.
 The application and the five principles for older and more experienced athletes ensure long lasting and reduce of injury throughout their athletic career.

 Good mobility of the joints prevents strain and pain around the joints.
 Volleyball is a sport with a great number of jumps and changes of direction.
 Mobility in upper and especially lower limbs is critical for shock absorption.
-Dysfunctional joints leads to compensatory movement patterns which sooner or later leads to micro trauma of the tissues and stress.
+Dysfunctional joints lead to compensatory movement patterns which sooner or later leads to micro trauma of the tissues and stress.
 Furthermore, if the player lacks mobility, his or her force production could be significantly impaired.

 Tendons connect muscle to a bone and transmit force from muscle to bone so that a movement can occur.
 It also stores elastic energy which is very important for jumping, rebounding or any other ballistic activity.
 Ligaments attach the bone to each other across the joint.
 Strength of ligaments are very important when high load is applied as in landing a jump.
 Even though tendons and ligaments are trainable, most physical preparation programs seem to lack attention to strengthening it.